Oskari Sallinen

-Oskari Sallinen (born 22 June 2001) is a professional Finnish football midfielder who plays for Haka in Veikkausliiga.
+Oskari Sallinen (born 22 June 2001) is a professional Finnish football midfielder who plays for Ekenäs in Ykkösliiga.

 Career

 JJK

 He made his debut for JJK on 15 June 2017 in their Veikkausliiga 4–0 loss to HJK Helsinki.

 Loan to FC Groningen

 In the summer of 2017, Sallinen was loaned out to Groningen.
 Sallinen played for the club's U17 and U19 squads.
 The contract was a 1-year loan deal with the option to buy.
 The option was exercised and he spent two additional years in Groningen's youth teams.